Loading

 Maatouk's talent caught the attention of scouts from the German team Schalke.
 However, his family's attempt to secure permanent residency in Germany was interrupted by a police raid, forcing them to return to Lebanon in 1998 and ending Maatouk's opportunity of playing with Schalke.
 Maatouk cited his experience in Europe as essential to his development as a player.

 Upon returning to Lebanon, Maatouk played for Sagesse's youth team for three years, participating only in friendly matches as he refused to sign a lifetime contract, a common practice in Lebanon at the time.
-Maatouk mentioned that Sagesse would give him equipment, including clothes and shoes, as a form of temptation to sign with them, but he never committed despite accepting the equipment.
+Maatouk mentioned that Sagesse gave him equipment, including clothes and shoes, as a form of temptation to sign with them, but he never committed despite accepting the equipment.

 At 15, Maatouk was noticed by Jamal Al Haj, a supervisor for Ahed's youth sector, while playing in a local tournament.
 Although the issue of lifetime contracts initially hindered his signing with Ahed, circumstances changed when Maatouk's father's minibus, the family's sole source of income, broke down.
 Needing $2,000 for repairs, Maatouk decided to sign with Ahed.
 Al Haj persuaded the administration to offer Maatouk a contract, arguing that the investment would pay off in the future.
 Eventually, Maatouk was signed for $2,000 and a monthly salary of $150.